oddbird/true/README.md

        sass: require('sass'),
        describe,
        it,
-     },
+     }
    );
    ```

-5. Run Mocha, and see your Sass tests reported in the command line.
+5. Run Mocha/Jest, and see your Sass tests reported in the command line.

 You can call `runSass` more than once, if you have multiple Sass test files you
 want to run separately.